 Doing a Puzzle

 Coloring has become an extremely popular form of relaxation for adults, and for good reason.
 The benefits of coloring include an increased state of meditation and mindfulness, reduced stress and anxiety, and more (read more about the benefits here).
 Not only do you get lots of wonderful mental benefits, it is fun, easy to do and relatively inexpensive to get started.
-If you have kids, this can be something you do together.
+If you have kids, this can be something you do together (be sure to check out my kids mindfulness coloring pages here – the packet includes a bonus page for adults!).
 While it might not be as 100% stress-free as if you were doing it on your own, you still can experience similar benefits.

 If you need a couple of other ideas, here are a few other non-meditation meditative activities: